experium/findy-form/README.md

 - `interval`: minutes to recheck new version (default - 10)
 - `indexRoute`: get url for response check (default - 'index.html')

+- `children`: if no children - antd message will use instead

 ### RenderProps

 - `needUpdate`